CareerCruising/Interview.Test.BE/README.md

 You will be joining a team that believes in S.O.L.I.D.D principles.
 We favour declaritive over imperative programming.
 And we generally use rich service models, with anemic domain models, which looks very much like SOA over REST.

 Submissions that follow these principles will be favored since you will fit right in with the current team.
-If there is a part of the test that blocks you from completing it, then put some comments explaing why it was blocking, and what you would have done if the obstacle was removed.
+If there is a part of the test that blocks you from completing it, then put some comments explaining why it was blocking, and what you would have done if the obstacle was removed.

 Good Luck!